 If you were looking at it dispassionately, the question of what people are, you would have to take this very enormous and elaborate self-description seriously as a datum, so to speak.
 And I think that if people have interests that are scientific but don’t tend toward addressing questions of that kind, fine.
 They’ve distinguished themselves.
 It’s beautiful.
 But they can’t act as if they have addressed those questions when in fact everything that they do is actually relevant to another set of issues.

-DR. GLEISER: Yeah.
-And, you know, to think of science as separate from spirituality to me is a big mistake.
-You know, there is nothing that says that science should be dispassionate about the spirit or the life of the spirit.
+Mr. Gleiser: Yeah.
+And to think of science as separate from spirituality to me is a big mistake.
+There is nothing that says that science should be dispassionate about the spirit or the life of the spirit.
 And to me it’s quite the opposite.
 It’s exactly because I feel very spiritually connected with nature that I am a scientist.
 And to write equations on a blackboard and to come up with models about how nature works is, in a sense, a form of worship of that spirituality.
-You know, and I feel that very concretely all the time.
+And I feel that very concretely all the time.

-MS. ROBINSON: Oh, my.
+Ms. Robinson: Oh, my.
 One thing that I find when I’m reading, you know, scientists that write in a popular way, writing these issues and that frankly I’ve found a couple of times in your book, is a tendency to use the word “explain” when I would say the appropriate word is “describe.”
-You know, if they figure out the fine points of photosynthesis, you know, maybe we’ll say, well, it’s a quantum phenomenon or something like that, that’s a description.
+If they figure out the fine points of photosynthesis, maybe we’ll say, well, it’s a quantum phenomenon or something like that.
+That’s a description.
 It’s not an explanation.
-You know?
 And perhaps there are things that are not — don’t make themselves available to explanation but that does not mean that description stands in the place of explanation.

-And sort of like if somebody says why does a clock tell time, you can describe the mechanism of the particular clock or you can say people arrived at a convenient definition of one day, divided it into arbitrary segments, and made a mechanism that would measure those segments because culture required timekeeping with that degree of precision.
-Now, that’s not a complete explanation but it is explanatory whereas the other one is only descriptive.
+And if somebody says why does a clock tell time, you can describe the mechanism of the particular clock or you can say people arrived at a convenient definition of one day, divided it into arbitrary segments, and made a mechanism that would measure those segments because culture required timekeeping with that degree of precision.
+Now, that’s not a complete explanation, but it is explanatory whereas the other one is only descriptive.

 And I think that’s a very important distinction that is not made because very often when people look at religious accounts of things, people looking at them from the outside, they say, no, that’s not an explanation.
 Actually, the explanation is that it was beneficial to the leopards’ existence that it blended into a shadowy landscape — hence, spots.
 You know what I mean?
 This is descriptive.
 It is not explanatory.

-DR. GLEISER: I mean, I think that — I don’t think I have any claims there.
-I would say that we are just trying to make sense of physical reality in the best way we can, and perhaps what you are implicitly referring to is the lack of humility that sometimes comes with the scientific kind of rhetoric.
-You know, that there is sort of this like “this is how it is” kind of thing.
-And the ones that probably bother you the most are the ones that get the public voice and that do make rhetorical statements about things such as now science can understand the origin of the universe.
-You know, which is absolutely not true.
-You know, formally not true.
-You know, but the statement comes out in the media and in books by very famous people all the time.
+Mr. Gleiser: I don’t think I have any claims there.
+I would say that we are just trying to make sense of physical reality in the best way we can, and perhaps what you are implicitly referring to is the lack of humility that sometimes comes with the scientific kind of rhetoric — that there is sort of this, like, “this is how it is” kind of thing.
+And the ones that probably bother you the most are the ones that get the public voice and that do make rhetorical statements about things such as now science can understand the origin of the universe, which is absolutely not true, formally not true.
+But the statement comes out in the media and in books by very famous people all the time.
 And that bothers me as much as it bothers you.

-MS. TIPPETT: I’m Krista Tippett, and this is On Being.
-Today, “The Mystery We Are” — a public discussion with astrophysicist Marcelo Gleiser and novelist Marilynne Robinson.
+Ms. Tippett: I’m Krista Tippett, and this is On Being.
+Today, “The Mystery We Are,” a public discussion with theoretical physicist Marcelo Gleiser and novelist Marilynne Robinson.

-MS. ROBINSON: Well, it’s I think one of the things that is fascinating is that we don’t know who we are.
-Human beings in acting out history describe themselves and every new epic is a new description of what human beings are.
+Ms. Robinson: I think one of the things that is fascinating is that we don’t know who we are.
+Human beings in acting out history describe themselves, and every new epic is a new description of what human beings are.
 Every life is a new description of what human beings are.
 Every work of science, every object of art is new information.
 And it is inconceivable at this point that we could say anything final about what the human mind is, because it is demonstrating, you know, in beautiful ways and terrifying ways, that it will surprise us over and over and over again.
 You know?

-And if I read something that seems to me — I mean, we have mind in two senses, or of several senses, but one of them is this sort of the individual striving mind: I want to come up to the mark.
+And if I read something that seems to me — I mean, we have mind in two senses, or of several senses, but one of them is the the individual, striving mind: I want to come up to the mark.
 I want to follow my passion.
 I want to let myself think about something that seems beautiful to me.
 There’s that mind.
-And then there is the larger collective mind that somehow or other seems to sort of magnify impulses and so on that occur among us individually.
+And then there is the larger, collective mind that somehow or other seems to sort of magnify impulses and so on that occur among us individually.

-You know, when you think how even the most brilliant people living, you know, in the first century would see how we know and what we know now and so on, which is basically a pure elaboration of what they’d already started, nevertheless they would be completely astonished, they would say, that human beings could’ve done such a thing.
-You know?
+When you think how even the most brilliant people living in the first century would see how we know and what we know now and so on — which is basically a pure elaboration of what they’d already started — nevertheless, they would be completely astonished.
+They would say that human beings could’ve done such a thing.
 We know things about our minds because we have seen them reaching and reaching and unfolding in this uncanny way that they do.